ray-project/ray/doc/source/rllib/rllib-rlmodule.rst

             # self.inference_only
             # self.model_config  # <- a dict with custom settings

+            # Use the observation space (if a Box) to infer the input dimension.
             input_dim = self.observation_space.shape[0]

+            # Use the model_config dict to extract the hidden dimension.
             hidden_dim = self.model_config["fcnet_hiddens"][0]

+            # Use the action space to infer the number of output nodes.
             output_dim = self.action_space.n

             # Build all the layers and subcomponents here you need for the